tsatalos/tsatalos.github.com/2012-09-08-updating-google-spreadsheet-from-sql-db.markdown

 * At 11:00am Saturday I resumed, connecting over skype with 2 of the hires, spending 30 mins explaining questions to the contractor from Ukraine - who after that took off (equiv to 10pm for him).
 I continued with the other contractor (US timezone) answering questions and working on other stuff on parallel with the skype.
 * At 2pm Saturday approximately after 2hrs of work from that candidate I got the first result.
 We proceeded in back and forths resolving problems with the delivable (not all types were handled correctly, misunderstandings (lack of headers, no handling of spreadsheet tabs  etc))
-* At 3:30pm Saturday approximately 24 hours after I sat to do the original post and after approximately 4 hrs of my own time and 3-4 hrs of one contractor I had the first outcome I was looking for
+* At 3:30pm Saturday approximately 24 hours after I sat to do the original post and after approximately 4 hrs of my own time and 3-4 hrs of one contractor I had the first outcome I was looking for. ([python script](sheet/db2google.py))
 * At 8:30am Sunday I had a brief exchange with the Ukranian contractor wher I reminded him of the deadline and resend a msg to the Russian contractor from whom I hadn't received any response yet
 * At 1:30 pm Sunday without any prior contact, the russian contractor message-center-responded me (the job post deadline is Monday) with a zip file containing everything I have ever asked or meant but didn't ask for.
   - perfect use of the ideal python library (gspread) that makes dealing with google spreadsheet a joy.